- Brand name

 Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.

 SOME medicines may interfere with ZYLOPRIM.
+These include:

 - Aspirin (a drug which is used to treat headache, pain, inflammation, clotting or high temperatures).
 Other salicylate type drugs are also included.
 Ask your pharmacist.

 - Coumarin type anticoagulant drugs, medicine used to prevent blood clots (e.g. warfarin)

 - Other medicines used to treat gout or hyperuricaemia such as probenecid (Benemid)

 - Some medicines used to suppress the immune system such as azothioprine (Imuran), 6- mercaptopurine and cyclosporin